goombalab/goombalab.github.io/_posts/2025-07-01-tradeoffs.md

 And what's even more intriguing is that the optimal ratio of these layers, as independently verified by dozens of research groups by now ([H3](https://arxiv.org/abs/2212.14052), [Jamba](https://arxiv.org/abs/2403.19887), [Zamba](https://arxiv.org/abs/2405.16712), [Samba](https://arxiv.org/abs/2406.07522), and many more that followed after)<d-cite key="dao2023hungry"></d-cite><d-cite key="lieber2024jamba"></d-cite><d-cite key="glorioso2024zamba"></d-cite><d-cite key="ren2025samba"></d-cite>, is somewhere between a roughly 3:1 to 10:1 ratio of SSM:attention layers.<d-footnote>Note that this isn't factoring in computation cost (which is usually what's highlighted when comparing Transformers vs SSMs) - we're just talking about raw modeling ability.
 Put another way, taking a pure Transformer model and replacing some of the layers with SSM layers would both improve efficiency *and* performance.</d-footnote>
 This might track the coarse analogy if one believed that human intelligence is mostly in the brain and augmented by lightweight access to external databases!
+These hybrid models have now been scaled up to very serious sizes (e.g. MoE with 560B total parameters) by labs like NVIDIA's [Nemotron-H](https://research.nvidia.com/labs/adlr/nemotronh/) <d-cite key="blakeman2025nemotron"></d-cite> and Tencent's [T1/TurboS](https://tencent.github.io/llm.hunyuan.T1/README_EN.html) <d-cite key="liu2025hunyuan"></d-cite>
+with state-of-the-art performance.<d-footnote>Fun fact: both of these models were announced on the same day, my birthday 😂 (completely by coincidence)</d-footnote>

 {% details Aside: Perplexity %}
 When I talk about performance here, I'm specifically referring to perplexity.
-As a community, we now know that there are more nuances to the downstream performance or algorithmic capabilities of different types of models<d-cite key="bick2025understanding"></d-cite>.
+As a community, we now know that there are more nuances to the downstream performance, in particular *algorithmic capabilities* of different types of models<d-cite key="bick2025understanding"></d-cite>.
 But perplexity is still perhaps the most pure metric of the *statistical ability to model language as a distribution of sequences*, the original definition of language modeling.

 I actually believe that pound-for-pound (or FLOP-for-FLOP), SSMs are better than Transformers at modeling language, in this sense.